Guide to Building a Career as a Scrum Master

 Ensure that your colleagues and close friends know very well about your job search intentions.
 In addition, try to utilise the potential of various groups, forums and professional networks.

 Patience is undoubtedly a valuable virtue.
 In conclusion, I would always say you remain patient in your job search.
 Shifting to an entirely new position in your professional career could take some time.
-You have to be persistent.
+Therefore, you have to be persistent.

 What is next?